julienXX/terminal-notifier/README.markdown

 ## Download

-Prebuild binaries, which are code-signed and ready to use, are available from the [downloads section](https://github.com/alloy/terminal-notifier/downloads).
+Prebuilt binaries, which are code-signed and ready to use, are available from the [downloads section](https://github.com/alloy/terminal-notifier/downloads).